 I’ve always had a passion for the open source world and have contributed to numerous projects.
 I’ve served as the project maintainer for SWEBS (a simple, lightweight HTTP server), which had team members spread across the globe, making strong communication skills critical.
 I’ve contributed to bbPress, and various others, plus I maintain a few projects of my own.

-Among the applications I’ve released publicly, GSuite (no longer available) was one of my favorites.
+Among the applications I’ve released publicly, GSuite (no longer available) was one of my favourites.
 It was the first major system-tray based alert for Gmail users that they had new mail (plus a few other useful utilities); released long before it was eventually obsoleted by an official application from Google.